PapersOfMathieuNls/clever-commit/combined.md

 As discussed in Section \ref{sec:metric-based}, a new commit goes through the metric-based model first (Steps 1 to 4).
 If the commit is classified as _non-risky_, we simply let it through, and we stop the process.
 If the commit is classified as _risky_, however, we continue the process with Steps 5 to 8 in our approach.

 One may wonder why we needed to have a metric-based model in the first place.
 We could have resorted to clone detection as the main mechanism.
 The main reason for having the metric-based model is efficiency.
 If each commit had to be analysed against all known signatures using code clone similarity, then, it would have made CLEVER more time consuming.
-We estimate that, in an average workday, if all commits had to be compared against all signatures on the same cluster we used for our experiments it would take around 25 minutes to process a commit.
+We estimate that, in an average workday (i.e. thousands of commits), if all commits had to be compared against all signatures on the same cluster we used for our experiments it would take around 25 minutes to process a commit with the current processing power dedicated to *CLEVER*.
-In comparison, it takes, in average, 3.75 seconds with the current approach.
+In comparison, it takes, in average, 3.75 seconds with the current two-step approach.

 ## Proposing Fixes

 An important aspect in the design of CLEVER is the ability to provide guidance to developers on how to improve risky commits.
 We achieve this by extracting from the database the fix-commit corresponding to the top 1 matching defect-commits and present it to the developer.
 We believe that this makes CLEVER a practical approach.
-Developers can understand why a given modification has been reported as risky by looking at code instead of simple metrics as in the case of the studies reported in [@Kamei2013a; @Rosen2015].
+Developers can understand why a given modification has been reported as risky by looking at code instead of simple metrics as in the case of the studies reported in [@Kamei2013; @Rosen2015].

 Finally, using the fixes of past defects, we can provide a solution, in the form of a contextualised diff, to developers.
 A contextualised diff is a diff that is modified to match the current workspace of the developer regarding variable types and names.
 In Step 8 of Figure 3, we adapt the matching fixes to the actual context of the developer by modifying indentation depth and variable name in an effort to reduce context switching.
 We believe that this would make it easier for developers to understand the proposed fixes and see if it applies in their situation.